TimOsbornClim/GloSAT-LATsdb/README.md

 </dl>

 > [!CAUTION]
-> These indicators need to be treated with caution for various reasons: (i) we have not assessed the homogeneity of the data, we only considered what the data provider is likely to have done; (ii) only one homogeneity indicator is applied to each data source code to give a broad-brush indication, so it is possible that the data provider homogenised some but not all of their stations; (iii) some stations may be formed by combining data from multiple sources/providers but only one can be indicated; (iv) homogenisation may have been carried out only for a subset time period and data outside that period may not have been homogeneity assessed/adjusted.
+> These indicators need to be treated with caution for various reasons: (i) we have not assessed the homogeneity of the data, we only considered what the data provider is likely to have done; (ii) only one homogenisation indicator is applied to each data source code to give a broad-brush indication, so it is possible that the data provider homogenised some but not all of their stations; (iii) some stations may be formed by combining data from multiple sources/providers but only one can be indicated; (iv) homogenisation may have been carried out only for a subset time period and data outside that period may not have been homogeneity assessed/adjusted.

-Alongside the homogeneity indicator, the approximate start and end years of the period to which homogenisation may have been applied (in some cases this may be unknown or too complex to express as a simple start and end year) and any further comments are provided.
+Alongside the Homogenisation Indicator, the approximate start and end years of the period to which homogenisation may have been applied (in some cases this may be unknown or too complex to express as a simple start and end year) and any further comments are provided.